4 Minute Read

 Dave’s fielded lots of questions from home sellers like you over the years.
 Here are just a few that can help you make your next home deal a smart one.

 I found the perfect place, but my current home hasn’t sold yet.
-Is it okay to buy a new one while the getting’s good?
+Is it okay to buy a new one?

-Read Dave’s lips: Never buy a home until the first one sells!
+Read Dave’s lips: Never buy a home until your current one sells!
 You simply can’t predict how long your home will linger on the market.
 It could be a month.
 It could be a year.
 No home is worth depleting your savings.
 You might as well send Murphy a handwritten invitation to wreak havoc on both places!

 Local experts you can trust.Find an ELP